Invest in your Career with the

 Executive Director and Co-Founder of ACSS

-She is a frequent speaker in English, Spanish and Dutch on a variety of ﬁnancial crime topics.
+Saskia frequently speaks English, Spanish and Dutch on various ﬁnancial crime topics.

-She earned law degrees from Leiden University (Netherlands) and Universidad La Católica (Lima, Peru), and was admitted to the Lima Bar Association.
+Saskia earned law degrees from Leiden University (Netherlands) and Universidad La Católica (Lima, Peru) and was admitted to the Lima Bar Association.
 She also holds an international MBA from Florida International University.
-She speaks fluent Dutch, English and Spanish, as well as basic German.
+She speaks fluent Dutch, English, Spanish, and basic German.